-This course provides graduate students with techniques and strategies to help their students solve a variety of word problems.
+This course provides teachers with techniques and strategies to help their students solve a variety of word problems.
 Learners will be introduced to inductive and deductive reasoning, scientific notation and estimation, and operations with sets.
+Prerequisite/s: None.

 MAT 711 How to Obtain Funding in Mathematics Through Grants and Sponsorship (3 Cr)